evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 * Improve the BDD steps to read the config from hosts and config.py instead of requiring manual entry
 * This is a very small project.
 It is right on the edge of being large enough though to start breaking out classes.
 If this grows at all going forward, I'd refactor it.
+* There are a couple of ansible work-arounds where ansible did not work as advertised that I'd love to resolve